lyteword/chspurgeon-tod/volume-7/psalm-135.md

 **Verse 13.** *Thy name, O LORD, endureth for ever.*

 1\.
-As *the embodiment of perfection* :God's attributes and glory.
+As *the embodiment of perfection* : God's attributes and glory.

 2\.
 As *the object of veneration* :"Holy and reverent is his name."